Skip to content

 Lightweight event-driven processing drops image payloads after OCR where applicable, retaining text and metadata only for the indexing path.

-Most screen-related options live under Settings → Recording: monitors, ignored windows/apps, capture scope, and related toggles.
+Most screen-related options live under Settings → Capture, the screen-capture tab in the capture group (not the sibling captured apps allow-list).
+It covers the per-display capture allow-list, focused capture controls, and related toggles.
 Exact labels may evolve with releases; the tables below summarise intent.

 What gets indexed